alfaysal/tracker/README.md

 ```

 ## Others
-will create a **macro** (customWeekdays) to customize the weekdays for our SMS & email send scheduler.
+created a **macro** (customWeekdays) to customize the weekdays for our SMS & email send scheduler.
 Which actual function holds the trait name ManagesFrequencies of Illuminate\Console\Scheduling\Event class.